SmoothHacker/Tuscan-Leather/README.md

    2. Desired breakpoints to be fed by a text file containing kernel addresses
 3. Mutator for Device Driver Fuzzing
    1. Structure aware mutator for device driver ioctl fuzzing
-4. Multi-vm
-   1. Ability to spin up multiple virtual machines to have concurrent kernel fuzzing